aquamme/ember-disk-drive/README.md

   allows for a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object to be passed as the first arg.
 This shouldn't be too hard, but isn't a priority at the moment.
 * Only JSON responses are supported at the moment.
+* You cannot use the same recording name across tests while creating the recordings.

 If that didn't scare you away, I'd be glad to hear any feedback - bug reports, feature requests, and PRs are all welcome.